ameya81/10-BIT-PDAC/README.md

 # 10-BIT-PDAC

-The aim of the project is to design a 10 Bit Potentiometric Digital to Analog Converter using open-source EDA tools.
+The aim of the project is to design a 10 Bit Potentiometric Digital to Analog Converter using open-source EDA tools.The ususal approach is to use a resistor string to divide the voltages but that wouls take upto 1024 resistors for a 10-bit DAC. so ,here we have tried to reduce the number of resistors by implementing the dac in two stages of 5 bits each.

-# Tools Used
+## Tools Used

 Ngspice-ngspice is the open source spice simulator for electric and electronic circuits.
 Such a circuit may comprise of JFETs, bipolar and MOS transistors, passive elements like R, L, or C, diodes, transmission lines and other devices, all interconnected in a netlist.